1982 Formula One World Championship: Back to Europe

 At the Dutch Grand Prix, Ferrari introduced Patrick Tambay as a replacement for Villeneuve.
 The Renault drivers once more locked out the front row, Arnoux ahead of Prost.
 The latter took the lead at the start, followed by Arnoux and Pironi.
 On lap two, Pironi overtook Arnoux and three laps later moved ahead of Prost into the lead.
 While Prost retired with an engine failure, Arnoux was lucky to survive a heavy accident on lap 22 at Tarzan corner.
 His left front wheel broke off as he approached the corner, sending his car into the tyre wall.
 Pironi won the race without serious competition, ahead of Piquet and Rosberg.

 Niki Lauda won two races in his comeback season, first in Long Beach, then in the United Kingdom (pictured).

 For the next race at Brands Hatch, the British Grand Prix, Brabham had devised what they referred to as "The Ploy".
 Inspired by Prost's comeback drive at the season opener at Kyalami, the team planned to send out their cars with tanks only half full and softer, and therefore faster, tyres.
 A pit stop midway through the race was supposed to refuel the car and change tyres, giving the Brabham drivers the advantage to be able to lap quicker than everybody else and gain enough of a lead to win.
-On top of that, both drivers were now running the BMW-powered BT50 chassis.
+On top of that, both drivers were now committed to the BMW-powered BT50 chassis.

 In qualifying, Rosberg surprised by taking only the second, and last, non-turbocharged pole position of the season.
 At the start of the warm-up lap, a fuel pressure issue led to his car being stationary on the grid while the other cars got underway.
 His mechanics helped him to a push start, but he did not reach the field in time and had to start the race last.
 This handed the front starting spot to Patrese, but he stalled.
 Both Arnoux and Fabi ran into him, taking all three out on the spot.
 Piquet as the only remaining Brabham left led from Lauda, but "The Ploy" was not to be executed, as Piquet retired with fuel injection problems on lap ten.
 This left Lauda to take his second victory of the season, followed by Pironi and Tambay.
 Pironi took over the lead of the championship, now five points ahead of Watson.

 Didier Pironi (top) won the Dutch Grand Prix for Ferrari, while René Arnoux survived a heavy accident (bottom).